 - Add the dates, maple syrup/honey, orange juice, orange zest and coconut oil to your food processor and blend until you reach a sticky consistency.

 - Add the date mixture to the oats and pecans and start to bring together with a large spoon – you can add in some more maple syrup here if necessary.
-The mixture should be dry enough to hold its shape, but wet enough that it sticks together when compressed.
+The mixture should be dry enough to remain pliable to work with, but wet enough that it sticks together when compressed.

 - Place some parchment paper or some tin foil on a large plate.
 Using your hands, compress the mixture to form balls (just smaller than golf-ball sized is perfect).
 Roll the mixture between your palms until the ball is smooth and evenly round.